For more about the bus, check out: Volvo 7900 Hybrid

 However, a press release by Volvo on 18 October 2017, Volvo announced that it would be providing the Volvo 7900 Hybrid for Singapore, which is fitted with an integral bodywork unlike the designs offered in the illustrations.
 This proved to be incorrect; the actual buses were Volvo B5LH buses bodied byMCV.

-The 50 single-deck buses – model yet to be confirmed – will be powered by the Volvo Hybrid Driveline comprising of a 5.1-litre turbodiesel engine (likely the Euro VI-rated 240-hp Volvo D5K engine) as well as a 120-kilowatt Volvo I-SAM electric motor.
+The 50 single-deck buses would be powered by the Volvo Hybrid Driveline comprising of a 5.1-litre turbodiesel engine (likely the Euro VI-rated 240-hp Volvo D5K engine) as well as a 120-kilowatt Volvo I-SAM electric motor.
 The bus, to be designed for the Singapore market, is also confirmed to be wheelchair-accessible, with a passenger capacity of 83.
 These buses will be rolled out gradually for service by the second half of 2018.

 Previous Hybrid Bus Trials

 Four Diesel Hybrid Buses have trialled previously by Public Transport Operators SBS Transit and SMRT Buses.
 Between 2010 and 2012, SBS Transit trialled two Sunlong SLK6121UF14H buses (SBS8000Z and SBS8001X), while SMRT Buses trialled a Zhongtong LCK6121G HEV bus (SMB137A) in 2011.
 The trials were a not successful and all three buses were sold to private operators Republic Express, dnata Singapore and Travel GSH respectively.

 In May 2015, Transport Minister Lui Tuck Yew revealed that the Sunlong diesel-hybrid bus trial was estimated to cost S$1.7 million.
 The figure, provided by ComfortDelGro Engineering, had partnered with the Land Transport Authority (LTA) for the trials, with LTA’s share amounting to about S$660,000.